 David J. Fleet

-David Fleet is Professor of Computer Science at the University of Toronto and Faculty Member of the Vector Institute.
+David Fleet is Research Director with Google DeepMind (in Toronto), Professor of Computer Science at the University of Toronto, and Faculty Member of the Vector Institute.
 He received the PhD in Computer Science from the University of Toronto in 1991.
 From 1991 to 2000 he was on faculty at Queen's University, Canada, in the Department of Computing and Information Science, with cross-appointments in Psychology and Electrical Engineering.
 In 1999 he joined the Palo Alto Research Center (PARC) where he managed the Digital Video Analysis Group and the Perceptual Document Analysis Group.
 He returned to the University of Toronto in October 2003.
 He served as Chair of the Department of Computer and Mathematical Sciences, University of Toronto Scarborough from 2012 to 2017.
+He joined Google in 2020.
+In broad terms, his research interests span computer vision, image processing, visual perception, visual neuroscience, machine learning and computational biology.

 Return to David Fleet's home page.